 Air Taxis Are Coming: The Planning Starts NowApril 2021

-Topics: Air Traffic Management, Aircraft, Airspace, Aviation Administration, Modeling and Simulation, Operations Analysis, Strategic Planning
+Topics: Air Traffic Management, Transportation, Aircraft, Airspace, Aviation Administration, Modeling and Simulation, Operations Analysis, Strategic Planning

 Need to get across your city fast?
 What if you could just whiz above the traffic instead of competing with it on the ground?